Allyn Rosenberger is an Associate in the Powers Pyles Sutter & Verville Healthcare practice group.

 Allyn is a graduate of Stanford Law School, where she served as President of the Biolaw and Health Policy Society, Co-President of the Class of 2020, and Co-Founder of the Health Equity Pro Bono Project.
 She received her Master of Public Health degree from the Johns Hopkins Bloomberg School of Public Health as a member of the prestigious Hopkins Sommer Scholars Program.
-While obtaining her MPH, Allyn co-authored An Empirical Approach to Planning for Medical-Legal Partnerships, worked as a legal fellow with the Office of the Attorney General at the Maryland Department of Health, and served as editor of the Johns Hopkins Law Review.
 Allyn holds a Bachelor of Science degree in health care management and policy from Georgetown University, where she graduated summa cum laude.

 Allyn joined Powers in October 2022.